 How to Ship Dangerous Goods

-Before offering a dangerous good to an air carrier for shipment, the Hazardous Materials Regulations require YOU, the shipper, to properly classify, package, mark and label the package to identify the hazard.
+Before offering a dangerous good to an air carrier for shipment, the Hazardous Materials Regulations require YOU, the shipper, to correctly classify, package, mark and label the package to identify the hazard.
+You must also consider by which mode of transport you will ship your goods (i.e., ground, marine vessel, and aircraft).
+Remember that express and expedited shipping, like overnight, express, or even two- or three-day shipping, means there is a good chance your packaged goods may end up on an aircraft.

-Step 1: The Safety Data Sheet (SDS) is a good starting point for determining if an item you are shipping might be a dangerous good.
-Typically, you can obtain an SDS from the manufacturer of the products that you plan to ship by air, and check the transportation information section.
-Pay particular attention to the specific information that pertains to shipments by air.
+Step 1: As a first step, think critically about your product.
+Does it fall under one of the Department of Transportation’s nine hazard classes?
+The Safety Data Sheet (SDS) can be a good starting point for determining if an item you are shipping might be a dangerous good.
+Typically, you can obtain the SDS from the manufacturer of the products you plan to ship by air.
+Check the transportation information section of the SDS.
+Pay particular attention to the specific information on shipments by air.
+Note that some products, like lithium batteries or electronic devices, may not have an SDS.

-Step 2: If you determine that an item is a dangerous good, the FAA recommends that you perform a needs assessment analysis to determine which employees at your company will be performing a hazmat function and identify the level of training that is needed by the regulations.
+Step 2: If you determine an item is a dangerous good, the FAA recommends that you perform a needs assessment to determine which employees at your company will perform a hazmat function and identify the level of training required by the regulations.

-Step 3: For most employees, training will include general and security awareness, safety, and function-specific training.
-Under the 49 CFR, a hazmat employee is required receive recurrent training every three years.
+Step 3: For hazmat employees, training will include general awareness & familiarization, security awareness, safety, and function-specific training.
+Under the 49 CFR, a hazmat employee is required to receive recurrent training every three years.
+See 49 CFR 172.704 for training requirements.

-- The Packing Group is a grouping according to the degree of danger presented by hazardous materials or dangerous goods.
-The performance level identifies the performance standard to successful testing of the packaging:
+- The packing group is a grouping according to the degree of danger presented by hazardous materials or dangerous goods.
+The performance level identifies the performance standard under which the packaging design type has been successfully tested:

-- X – For packaging meeting Packing Group I, II and III test.
+- X – For packaging meeting Packing Group I, II, and III tests.
 (Packing Group I – Great Danger)

-- Y – For packaging meeting Packing Group II and III test.
+- Y – For packaging meeting Packing Group II and III tests.
 (Packing Group II – Medium Danger)

-- Z – For packaging meeting Packing Group III test.
+- Z – For packaging meeting Packing Group III tests.
 (Packing Group III – Minor Danger)

 Packages meeting UN specifications are tested with the materials listed in the closure instructions.
 Any variation from the manufacturer's instructions could compromise the integrity of the package and may be considered a violation of the Hazardous Material Regulations (HMR).

-Step 7: Once you have the proper packaging, obtain the appropriate hazard communication, i.e., markings, labels, and shipping paper/shippers declaration.
-Generally, the Proper Shipping Name, the UN Number, the shipper or consignees name and address are required to be marked on the package on the same surface as the label.
+Step 7: Once you have the proper packaging, obtain the appropriate hazard communication (i.e., markings, labels, and shipping paper/shipper's declaration).
+Generally, the Proper Shipping Name, the UN Number, and the shipper or consignee's name and address are required to be marked on the package on the same surface as the hazard class label.

 Step 8: Mark and label the package.